Where We Are

 This garden is almost entirely fed by recycled greywater from the laundry system, and rainwater.
 It includes a small assortment of medicinal and culinary herbs, including tarragon, rosemary, echinacea, clary sage, mallow, three kinds of yarrow, feverfew, valerian, Egyptian walking onions, and an ornamental rose.

 Kat built raised beds to serve as potato beds, allowing us to have a dedicated potato-growing space that would hopefully involve less digging in the harvesting process.
-This theory has yet to be fully put to practice, but that’s still the general idea.
-In the fall/winter, they can serve as winter green beds.
+This theory proved to not work under cottonwood trees – the tree roots are more powerful than anything we have ever tried growing in these beds.
+For a while, we tried using them as cold frames in the fall/winter, too.
 This hasn’t worked out at all as we planned.
 The doors of the beds are too hard to open and close, and the nearby cottonwood trees have penetrated the landscape fabric under them, so the beds are full of thirsty, dense, cottonwood roots.
-At the moment, two beds are rotating through various uses; one is Gawain’s garden, insofar as he pays attention to it, and the other is whatever random thing we decide from year to year.
 Using these beds as cold frames has proved cumbersome largely for the lack of a temperature-sensitive automatic opener of some kind, as we cannot reliably get them open and closed at the right time of day in the unpredictable New Mexico temperatures.
+We have taken down the two east beds and are replacing them with duckweed tanks (yet to come).
 The other two raised beds are permanent strawberry beds.
 That part works better.

-This 8×10 double-wall polycarbonate greenhouse was a gift from a friend when we bought the farm.
+This 8x10 double-wall polycarbonate greenhouse was a gift from a friend when we bought the farm.
 It has served us incredibly well as a place to start seeds for our large garden.
-We had heat regulation problems for the first few years, and recently installed this modular thermal mass system (ie: 250 gallon milk jugs full of water) for daily thermal regulation. the water heats during the day, and disperses heat at night, keeping the tempterature better-regulated than the plastic walls alone can do.
-We still need to add some larger-scale thermal mass (probably in the form of an old water heater we happen to have handy) for longer heat/cool cycles, to create more of a climate in there.
-But we got through last winter without a single night below 32* in the greenhouse, which is good enough to start spring seeds, such as greens and brassica.
+We had heat regulation problems for the first few years, and which we solved by installing the modular thermal mass system shown here (ie: 250 gallon milk jugs full of water) for daily thermal regulation.
+The water heats during the day, and disperses heat at night, keeping the tempterature better-regulated than the plastic walls alone can do.
+We are now in the process of replacing these with some kind of larger-scale thermal mass (stock tanks or similar) for longer heat/cool cycles, to create more of a climate in there.
+The milk jugs got us through several winters without a single night below 32* in the greenhouse, which is good enough to start spring seeds, such as greens and brassica.

 The Barnyard is home to the barn itself, which is workshop, feed storage, and general storage.
-It also includes the Canning Shed, which is the home of all the canning and food preservation supplies.
-The rest of the barnyard is home to the chickens, turkeys, a rabbit hutch, and a goat pen & goat shed, as well as some lumber and other construction supply storage.
+The rest of the barnyard is home to the chickens, turkeys, a brooder for raising baby birds, and a peacock pen & shed, as well as some lumber and other construction supply storage.
 The barnyard has the most “actively working” look of any place on the farm, in that it is always in process, and always changing a bit, and seldom very tidy because of those things.

-The fire circle is an area kept free of vegetation, but surrounded by a screen of trees, for purposes of ceremonial and social fire circles, potlucks, etc. We generally hold our Harvest Festival potlucks in this area, as well as hosting a few pagan fire circle ceremonies a year here.
-As the area is presently open to flood irrigation, we have a long-term plan of raising the dance ground that immediately surrounds the firepit, so that it can remain unaffected by the mud flow during irrigation season.
-This area is our secondary orchard, containing two semi-dwarf almond trees, a honeycrisp apple, a plum, a cherry, and an eastern bigtooth maple tree.
+The fire circle is an area kept free of vegetation, but surrounded by a screen of trees, for purposes of ceremonial and social fire circles, potlucks, etc. We generally hold our Harvest Festival potlucks in this area, as well as hosting a few pagan fire circle ceremonies a year here, and summer LongDance.
+This area is our secondary orchard, containing two semi-dwarf almond trees, a honeycrisp apple, a plum, a cherry, a pear, and an eastern bigtooth maple tree.

 This is where we